redox-os/website/content/news/this-month-250930.md

 ## Deadlock Prevention and Detection at Compile-Time

-Jeremy Soller started to adopt the concept of [ordered locks](https://docs.rs/ordered-locks/latest/ordered_locks/) to assign tokens to locks, it uses the Rust type system to prevent and detect deadlocks at compile-time.
+Jeremy Soller implemented Ordered Locks in the kernel, based on the [ordered_locks crate](https://docs.rs/ordered-locks/latest/ordered_locks/), to assign tokens to locks.
+It uses the Rust type system and [typestates](https://en.wikipedia.org/wiki/Typestate_analysis) to detect potential deadlocks at compile-time.
+We weren't able to use the `ordered_locks` crate directly due to dependencies, but we are happy to share ideas or [implementation](https://gitlab.redox-os.org/redox-os/kernel/-/blob/master/src/sync/ordered.rs?ref_type=heads).

-Some deadlocks were fixed using this, making the Redox multi-threading more reliable.
+Some potential deadlocks were fixed using this, making Redox's multi-threading more reliable.

 ## Server Demo Variant